 “On the average, five times as many people read the headlines as reading the body copy.”

-Online visitors tend to skim and scan copy.
+Online visitors tend to skim and scan copies.
 Traditional copy always requires some formatting to allow for readers to scan and skim it effectively.
 So, make it easy for them by including some bullets and numbering, but don’t overdo it!

 Also, list items so it’s easy for the reader to find what they’re looking for.